jmoon018/rshell-unit-tester/README.md

 <h1><a name="introTag">Introduction</a></h1>

 This project will allow one to quickly test the functionality of his or her rshell program and receive basic feedback (eg: which commands failed/passed).
-This program reads an input file (in tests/input), executes the bash shell and the student's shell, stores and compares the output.
+This program reads an input file (in the folder: <i>tests/input</i>), executes the bash shell and the student's shell, stores and compares the output.
 If the output differs, then it is recorded as a fail and printed out when the entire program finishes

 <h1><a name="featuresTag">Features</a></h1>